-The Cognitive Neurology and Alzheimer Research Centre (CNARC) is a specialized clinic for the investigation of neurodegenerative disease and research on the clinical features, causes, diagnosis, and treatments of these diseases.
+The Cognitive Neurology group investigates neurodegenerative disease and conducts research on the clinical features, causes, diagnosis, and treatments of these diseases.

 Our staff consists of two neuropsychometricians, a research assistant, two nurse coordinators for drug trials, and an administrative/regulatory assistant.

 During scheduled academic half-days, neurology residents will study cognitive neurology topics including:

 - Clinical approach to aphasia

 - CanMEDS: Communicator, Health Advocate, Collaborator: Care planning for individuals with dementia

 - CanMEDs Professional: Bioethics around life-sustaining treatment and the demented

 *** The Cognitive Neurology and Alzheimer Research Centre (CNARC) also has periodic openings for clinical fellows and post-doctoral fellows based on current available funding and project needs.
 We invite interested candidates to submit a letter of interest, CV and transcripts to: Kathy.Ayers@sjhc.london.on.ca